gkayode/gkayode.github.io/_pages/projects.md

 The publication for this work can be accessed [here]().

 ---
-### - ML in understanding oxophilicity and carbophilicity in metals
+### d.
+ML in understanding oxophilicity and carbophilicity in metals

 ![title](/images/oxophilicity_3.png)